 Based on customer reviews on independent review platforms such as Yelp and Google My Business, Roomba technology builds better performing vacuums in terms of suction and overall cleaning performance.
 However, many customers agree that Roborock excels when it comes to navigation and often the inclusion of a mop.
 I would say they are pretty equal.

 What is the difference between Roomba i7 and i7+?

-The Roomba i7+ is the upgraded version of Roomba i7.
-The Roomba i7+ has the self-emptying base while the i7 model doesn’t.
+The Roomba i7+ is the upgraded version of the Roomba i7.
+The Roomba i7+ has a self-emptying base while the i7 model doesn’t.

 Does Roborock S6 MaxV support 220v voltage?

 Yes, Roborock S6 MaxV works with 100-240 AC input.